EAPS has a 12 passenger van available for loan for educational field trips, retreats, and department business only.

 DRIVER AUTHORIZATION STEP 1

 Successful completion of the S2 Learning Cargo Van Training Course.
-A copy of the confirmation of completion must be brought to EAPS HQ prior to SEMO authorization, to be kept in the EAPS authorized drivers file.
+A copy of the confirmation of completion must be brought to EAPS HQ, along with your driver's license and MIT ID, prior to SEMO authorization, to be kept in the EAPS authorized drivers file.
 Download the following instructional PDF and use the special secure link contained in the document in order to access the correct course through the EAPS account: Course Access Instructions for Applicants

 DRIVER AUTHORIZATION STEP 2